LibraryCarpentry/lc-wikidata/episodes/02-linked_data.md

 >
 > Got to the Wikidata page of Mae Jemison and point out one RDF triple.
 > An RDF triplet consists of a subject, a predicate and an object.
-> Can you assign the corresponding Wikidata terms to?
+> Can you assign the three corresponding Wikidata terms?
 >
 > > ## Solution
 > > Got to Wikidata and either search for "Mae Jemison" or enter the ID *Q34091*.